HCL-TECH-SOFTWARE/ounce-maven-plugin/README.md

     installDir
       The location of the Ounce client installation directory.
 Required if ounceauto is not on the path.
+      NOTE: As of version 10.0.7, AppScan Source has an updated installation path.
+      AppScan Source Ounce/Maven plugin has been updated to handle both the old and new installation paths by default.
       Expression: ${ounce.installDir}

     javaCompilerOptions